 But when I contact the Oxygen team for the support they even respond to my emails on Saturday and Sunday though they officially don't provide support on weekends.

-And the best part about them is that most of the time they reply after solving the problem and also explain on the email reply that how they have fixed the issue I was facing.
+And the best part about them is that most of the time they reply after solving the problem and also explain in the email reply how they have fixed the issue I was facing.

-Oxygen has a great pricing model that Elementor can't even think about considering using, for Oxygen just pay once and use it on unlimited site, get updates and support for lifetime.
+Oxygen has a great pricing model that Elementor can't even think about considering using, for Oxygen just pay once and use it on an unlimited site, and get updates and support for a lifetime.

-Although I personally love products with Lifetime deals, I know that it's very tough to survive with this kind of pricing model so I support subscription-based pricing model because it helps a business stay profitable, pay the bills and keep working on their awesome products.
+Although I personally love products with Lifetime deals, I know that it's very tough to survive with this kind of pricing model, so I support a subscription-based pricing model because it helps a business stay profitable, pays the bills, and keeps working on its awesome products.

 This means you will be limited to only using the free modules of Elementor which is totally unfair if you compare that with the other paid tools where you can at least use them after the license expires.

-But one thing I know for sure that eventually, they will introduce a subscription-based pricing model like the most popular custom fields WordPress plugin ACF Pro did which is totally fine.
+But one thing I know for sure is that eventually, they will introduce a subscription-based pricing model like the most popular custom fields WordPress plugin ACF Pro did, which is totally fine.

-Although there are so many differences in both the tools still you can find a few things that are great and similar in both Oxygen and Elementor.
+Although there are so many differences between both tools, still you can find a few things that are great and similar in both Oxygen and Elementor.

-One thing is exactly the same in both the companies, they both have the same approach towards the public roadmap.
+One thing is exactly the same in both companies: they both have the same approach toward the public roadmap.

-They believe that having a public roadmap in this competitive market can invite other lazy and unethical developers to copy their ideas, so they prefer to keep the roadmap as a top-secret.
+They believe that having a public roadmap in this competitive market can invite other lazy and unethical developers to copy their ideas, so they prefer to keep the roadmap a top secret.

-Both Elementor and Oxygen have dedicated GitHub pages where people can request for the new features and based on the most requested features on GitHub Pull they decide that what are the next features they should prioritize working on.
+Both Elementor and Oxygen have dedicated GitHub pages where people can request new features and based on the most requested features on GitHub Pull they decide what are the next features they should prioritize working on.